 The extraordinary success of Victoria University’s Block Model of teaching and learning continues to grow with new 2019 data showing pass rates are now 13% higher for first year students, and 5% higher for second year students, compared to under the traditional model.

-Introduced in 2018, VU’s Block Model is a completely New Way To Do Uni that focuses on students successfully completing one unit at a time before moving to the next, instead of juggling multiple units simultaneously.
+Introduced in 2018, VU’s is a completely New Way To Do Uni that focuses on students successfully completing one unit at a time before moving to the next, instead of juggling multiple units simultaneously.

 VU Block Model results climb in 2019